dfex/dfex.github.io/_posts/2015-07-04-failure-is-optional.md

 {% endraw %}
 {% endhighlight %}

-I will digress here for a moment and say that to this day, I still can't think of a single reason why this behaviour is ever desirable - we now return you to your scheduled blog entry
+I will digress here for a moment and say that to this day, I still can't think of a single reason why this behaviour is ever desirable.
+If you've got a topology that benefits somehow from completely losing a reth without failing over, I want to know about it! :)

 Each redundancy group has an in-built Threshold counter which determines when fail-over to the secondary node will occur - this value is set to be 255 under normal conditions.